-There are 160 FRC teams involving over 5000 students, 1000 mentors and 800 volunteers.
-In the elementary FIRST Lego League Program there are over 700 teams across Canada competing in over 60 individual qualifying and provincial championships.
-This involves over 6000 students, 1000 mentors and 500 volunteers.
+There are 250 FRC teams involving over 7500 students, 1000 mentors and 2000 volunteers.
+In the elementary FIRST Lego League Program there are over 1000 teams across Canada competing in over 60 individual qualifying and provincial championships.
+This involves over 10000 students, 1000 mentors and 500 volunteers.
 In addition our FIRST Lego League Jr. program has over 350 team across Canada involving over 1500 students.
-In total FIRST Robotics Canada engages over 10,000 of our youth in exciting competition based Robotics programs.
-We could not do it without our fantastic dedicated teachers, mentors and volunteers !
+In total FIRST Robotics Canada engages over 20,000 of our youth in exciting competition based Robotics programs.
+We could not do it without our fantastic dedicated teachers, mentors and volunteers!